 So consider featuring these benefits more prominently on your website careers page and in your recruitment strategy and really leveraging those benefits in your hiring process.

 As an example of a company who is doing this right, I think Symantec does a great job of this.
-Check out their benefits page, which leads front and center with a FANTASTIC video on their Globoforce Applause recognition program.
+Check out their benefits page, which leads front and center with a FANTASTIC video on their Workhuman Applause recognition program.
 Who wouldn’t want to work for that sort of company?

 So, how is your company evolving to promote your less traditional benefits?